 Check out which ales are on the bar today.

 Bottled and boxed ales are available and can be ordered click and collect.
 Bottled beers from this brewer are available by mailorder from Barley & Hops, Macclesfield.

 All food is cooked from fresh, including the hand-cut chips.
 The menu changes regularly with a good rotation of starters and mains, the puddings are homemade and also change regularly, a choice of Granelli's Ice Cream is available.
 Find a table and your order will be taken there.

 Food served Monday to Thursday 12 - 2 and 6 - 10, Friday, Saturday and Sunday 12 - 9.

 SciBAr - Science in the bar - that is the name of a new kind of event held monthly in the Vale Inn.
 Starting at 6.30pm an eminent speaker discusses a facet of modern science for the layman.
 These sessions have proved to be very popular, with children as well as adults!
 You don't have to be a scientist, you may not understand everything that is talked about, but if you have an open mind and an interest in the discoveries of modern scientists you will certainly find it interesting, stimulating and thought provoking.

 Check out the SciBAr web site for details of the future events.
-2011/12 season starts September.
-We meet most second Mondays of the month at 6.30pm.
+The season starts on the second Monday of September.
+We meet most second Mondays of the month at 6.30pm, but not in December or August.
 Please order food before 6.00 if you wish to eat, otherwise service restarts at 8.00pm.

 Along the main route through Bollington, look for the Dog & Partridge, turn down Adlington Road.
 The Vale is on the right after about 200m.
 Car parking is in the pub car park beyond the last house on the right or at Adlington Road car park just before the pub on the left.